-The South has 10 of America’s top 15 fastest-growing cities with population of 50,000 plus.
+The South has 10 of America’s top 15 fastest-growing cities, in addition to a population of 50,000 plus.

-Time spent with TV is projected to drop 7 percent in 2021.
-Three out of four consumers often tune out digital device ads, due to burnout.
+In other words, time spent with TV is projected to drop 7 percent in 2021.
+Above all, three out of four consumers often tune out digital device ads due to burnout.

 2. More programmatic transactions